craftcms/docs/docs/4.x/extend/conditions.md

 Developers can work with existing conditions or introduce new ones using the condition builder framework.

-Conditions need to implement [ConditionInterface](craft4:craft\conditions\ConditionInterface).
-A generic base implementation is provided by [BaseCondition](craft4:craft\conditions\BaseCondition), and another base implementation is tailored for modifying a database query: [BaseQueryCondition](craft4:craft\conditions\BaseQueryCondition).
+Conditions need to implement [ConditionInterface](craft4:craft\base\conditions\ConditionInterface).
+A generic base implementation is provided by [BaseCondition](craft4:craft\base\conditions\BaseCondition).

-Condition rules must implement [ConditionRuleInterface](craft4:craft\conditions\ConditionRuleInterface); query condition rules must also implement [QueryConditionRuleinterface](craft4:craft\conditions\QueryConditionRuleinterface).
+Condition rules must implement [ConditionRuleInterface](craft4:craft\base\conditions\ConditionRuleInterface).
 You’ll find a generic [BaseConditionRule](craft4:craft\base\conditions\BaseConditionRule) implementation along with a handful of base condition rules in `base/conditions/` that are geared for common rule formats.

 A condition builder’s HTML can be generated via `$condition->getBuilderHtml()`, which supports a few builder-specific options: